python/devguide/developer-workflow/development-cycle.rst

-At some point during the life-cycle of a release, a new :ref:`maintenance branch <maintbranch>` is created to host all bug fixing activity for further micro versions in a feature version (3.8.1, 3.8.2, etc.).
+At some point during the life-cycle of a release, a new :ref:`maintenance branch <maintbranch>` is created to host all bug fixing activity for further micro versions in a feature version (3.12.1, 3.12.2, and so on).

 For versions 3.4 and before, this was conventionally done when the final release was cut (for example, 3.4.0 final).